lanakomar/EventWild-solo/README.md

 - Then use the 'npx dotenv sequelize [suffix]' command with each suffix in order: 'create:db', 'db:migrate', 'db:seed:all'
 - Start server:
     1. cd into backend folder, run npm start;
-    2. cd into frintend folder, run npm start
+    2. cd into frontend folder, run npm start
 ***

 ## Application Architecture